 - Obtain your Visas well in advance, especially if you want to take the Trans-Mongolian route.
 Since you have to apply for one Visa at a time, it takes at least a month to get all of them.

 - The timetables of the Russian trains are all set to Moscow’s time zone and it’s the same with the departure time printed on the tickets.
 So, be very careful with that, because the Trans-Siberian crosses eight time zones.
 In most stations, they have both Moscow time and local time.
 Mongolia also has different time zones, but the Trans-Mongolian line doesn’t cross any of them, so the time is ruled by Ulan Bator’s time zone.
 In China, you don’t have to worry because there is only one time zone.

 - The railcars of the Russian, Mongolian and Chinese trains have a hot water dispenser.
 This will be essential for cooking the soups and instant noodles that are probably going to represent your main source of calories on the Trans-Siberian train.

 - Russian railcars have a table with the schedule of all the stops during the journey and the duration of each of them.
 Usually, there are two long stops (20 minutes or more) per day.
 You can exploit them to get off the train and buy groceries and some fresh food (usually there will be a lot of sellers waiting on the platforms, as you can see on the photo below).
 This is also a good time to meet other foreigners on the train (I guarantee that you will recognize them quickly) and exchange impressions.

 Some Siberian food to continue the trip ; )

 - If you still have some Mongolian Tugrik (the Mongolian currency), change them at the border.
 It won’t be difficult to find someone willing to take them at the Chinese border.
-Even if they will cheat you with the change (they have to eat too!) this is your last chance to get rid of the Tugrik as nobody else will accept them (I still have a lot of them at home).
+Even if they cheat you with the change (they have to eat too!) this is your last chance to get rid of the Tugrik, as nobody else will accept them (I still have a lot of them at home).